paragon1234/Advanced-Lane-Detection/README.md

 #### 1. An example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+I applied the distortion correction to one of the test images using the `cv2.undistort()` function and following image was obtained:

-![alt text][image3]
+![alt text][image4]

 #### 2. Perspective transform, Color transforms, gradients to create a thresholded binary image